SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Autorun Keys Modification"

+    Detects modification of autostart extensibility point (ASEP) in registry.
+Prerequisites are Logging for Registry events in the Sysmon configuration (events 12 and 13).

+    - **Effort:** master

 ??? abstract "BITSAdmin Download"

     Detects command to download file using BITSAdmin, a built-in tool in Windows.
 This technique is used by several threat actors to download scripts or payloads on infected system.